aleksanderkoder/OzonAlerts/README.md

 ```<link rel="stylesheet" href="OzonAlerts/OzonAlerts.css"/>```

-It should now be installed.
+It is now ready to be used.

 ## Usage